 Cardamom Essential Oil

 Cardamom Essential Oil (Elettaria cardamomum) from India is Therapeutic Quality Essential Oil steam distilled from the seeds.
-Some spell it Cardamon and others Cardamom but, whatever way you spell it, it is a delightful essential oil with a spicy aroma.
+Some spell it Cardamon and others Cardamom but, either way, it is a delightful essential oil with a spicy aroma.

 Also known as cardamom, the reed-like Elettaria cardamomum is a perennial herb with long, tapering leaves growing to nearly 15 feet in height.
 Its little flowers are yellowish and purple and produce oblong seeds that are reddish-brown in color.
 It is from the dried seeds that Cardomom Essential Oil is extracted via steam distillation.